neuro-ml/reskit/docs/modules/installation.rst

 Docker
 ------

-To run Reskit into docker you can use next commands.
+To run Reskit in docker you can use next commands.

 1. Clone: